phoenixframework/phoenix_live_view/guides/server/security-model.md

 The primary mechanism for grouping LiveViews is via the `Phoenix.LiveView.Router.live_session/2`.
-LiveView will then ensure that navigation events within the same `live_session` skip the regular HTTP requests and without going through the plug pipeline.
-Events across live sessions will go throuth the router.
+LiveView will then ensure that navigation events within the same `live_session` skip the regular HTTP requests without going through the plug pipeline.
+Events across live sessions will go through the router.

 For example, imagine you need to authenticate two distinct types of users.
-Your regular users login via email and password, and you have an admin dashboard that uses http auth.
+Your regular users login via email and password, and you have an admin dashboard that uses HTTP auth.
 You can specify different `live_session`s for each authentication flow:

     live_session :default do